-RAW Power is also available on the Mac App Store.
+RAW Power is also available as a separate purchase on the Mac App Store.
 It runs as a standalone application and as a Photos Extension.
 As long as you have the same version of RAW Power for Mac and iOS, the adjustments are completely compatible.
 As a result, if you are using iCloud Photo Library, you can edit an image on iOS and continue editing on the Mac (or vice-versa).
 All editing is completely non-destructive - the adjustment information is transmitted through iCloud.
 To use this feature, try the following steps:

 - Open an image in RAW Power for iOS

 - Edit it in some way (for example, adjust exposure)

 - Tap Done to save the changes

-- Go over to the Mac and open Photos.
+- Go over to the Mac.
+If you are using macOS Catalina, you can open the Photo library directly in RAW Power.
+Alternatively, you can open the Photos app.

-- Find the same image in Photos on the Mac and enter Edit
+- Find the same image and enter Edit

-- Select the RAW Power Photos Extension

-• You will see the exposure slider moved from its default position, indicating that the iOS changes were sent over to the Mac.
+- If you are using Photos on the Mac, choose the RAW Power Photos Extension. - You will see the exposure slider moved from its default position, indicating that the iOS changes were sent over to the Mac.
 Continue editing.